The ancient Tao is a path and a lifelong journey. Many arts and metaphysical practices developed from this ancestral path.

-The purpose of these arts were the self-transformation and development of the human being and the preservation of the Three Treasures: Essence, Qi and Spirit.
+The purpose of these arts is the self-transformation and development of the human being and the preservation of the Three Treasures: Essence, Qi and Spirit.

 Each of the branches was created to serve this purpose in a different and unique way.
 The branches operate with the same fundamental concepts about the Universe and the Human Being, they complement each other but cannot be substituted or replaced in their purpose.